 I guess you'd call it "method writing" when you sit in that place, spend long periods of time AS your characters.
 It's rewarding when I teach, and a student has an epiphany, the light bulb going off, when they tell me a class is "life changing" as recently happened.
 I know we're all out here competing, but I like to think that "a high tide raises all ships."
 It means a lot to me when a student at Iowa talks to me about parents not being supportive, practically in tears, just wanting to write the stories they want to tell, without judgement.
 I know there were a ton of authors who inspired me, when I was just getting started, who took the time to talk to me, to answer my questions, to encourage me to write and study and create—Craig Clevenger telling me to send out "Stillness" which ended up in Shivers VI alongside Stephen King and Peter Straub; Matt Bell taking the time to educate me about MFA programs, and the industry, and my craft.
 Pay it forward, right?

+Speaking of Disintegration, that was a long process but the Breaker was over 25 days, big difference in styles!
 Yeah, Breaker was much quicker, I had deadlines, having signed a two-book deal with Random House Alibi.
 And, between some conversations I had with my agent, and my editor at RHA, Dana Isaacson, I made an effort to write a book that was less surreal, less "purple" as some readers called it, to appeal to a broader audience.
 Hopefully it's successful, I've heard in a few reviews that some people liked it better, which was kind of shocking.
 I was worried about the sophomore slump, didn't want it to be WORSE.
 So, that's always nice to hear.

+Other than Gamut, any projects for 2016?
 Yes, for sure.
 You mentioned Breaker, which came out a few weeks ago.
 I have a new collection of short stories, Tribulations, out with Crystal Lake in March.
 I also have a group project, a novel-in-novellas, The Soul Standard—four novellas set in four different parts of a city over four seasons, written by four different authors.
 That's myself, Nik Korpon, Axel Taiari, and Caleb Ross.
 Kind of a Sin City thing.
 And, I have two stories slated for publication—"The Offering on the Hill" in Chiral Mad 3, alongside Stephen King and Jack Ketchum, and "Repent" in Gutted: Beautiful Horror Stories, alongside Neil Gaiman and Clive Barker.
 Those are going to be two really excellent anthologies so many other people I haven't even mentioned, and what I consider some of my best work to date.
 Both stories are also over 6,000 words, which is long for me.

+Anything else you want to say about Gamut until we leave you to battle the inbox?
 Well, I hope that people will check it out and be a part of Gamut.
 I want your input, this is all being created.
 If there is an author you want involved, let me know.
 An artist?
 Shoot me a name.
 A feature we aren't offering, or a reward you don't see—speak up.
 Nothing is carved in stone.
 I want you all to feel like this is your magazine, your website, too.
 I can't do it alone.
 And I think we have an opportunity here to create something special.